nathants/libaws/readme.md

   * `ttldays=VALUE`, values: `0 | n`, default: `0`
   * `allow_put=VALUE`, values: `$principal.amazonaws.com`

-* Every libaws-managed bucket denies non-TLS requests and uses default SSE-S3 `AES256` encryption; callers do not need to send an encryption header.
+* Every libaws-managed bucket denies non-TLS requests, uses default SSE-S3 `AES256` encryption, and rejects SSE-C; callers do not need to send an encryption header.

 * `appendonly=true` requires exact `If-None-Match: *` whenever an object is created, including `PutObject` and `CompleteMultipartUpload`; denies object and object-version deletion; and cannot be combined with expiration.
 Multipart staging is allowed, but completion requires the same create-only condition.
 ACL, versioning, and `allow_put` remain independent settings.
 Use `infra-rm` for deliberate administrator cleanup.